NSW and QLD bushfires: Politician Barnaby Joyce slammed for 'disgusting' comment

-Australian Nationals MP Barnaby Joyce has been slammed for his "disgusting" comments after suggesting two people who died in bushfires were "most likely people who voted for the Green party".
+Australian Nationals MP Barnaby Joyce says he was misrepresented over his comments that suggested two people who died in bushfires were "most likely people who voted for the Green party".

-Mr Joyce made the comment during an interview on Sky News this morning.
+Joyce was slammed as "disgusting" over the remarks made on Sky News this morning.

-Chief political reporter Kieran Gilbert was asking Mr Joyce about his claims that The Greens were to blame for increased bushfire risk because of the party's opposition to hazard reduction burns, particularly in national parks, news.com.au reports.
+The comments came after chief political reporter Kieran Gilbert asked Joyce about his claims that The Greens were to blame for increased bushfire risk because of the party's opposition to hazard reduction burns, particularly in national parks.

 Gilbert noted that fire authorities said they had done hazard reduction burning ahead of the season and asked whether they needed more resources.

-Mr Joyce agreed they may need more resources but also more regulations to allow them to get into national parks and do hazard reduction in a more substantial way, before adding:
+Joyce agreed they may need more resources but also more regulations to allow them to get into national parks and do hazard reduction in a more substantial way, before adding:

 "I acknowledge that the two people who died were most likely people who voted for the Green party, so I am not going to start attacking them.
-That's the last thing I want to do," Mr Joyce said.
+That's the last thing I want to do," Joyce said.

 "What I wanted to concentrate on, is the policies that we can mitigate these tragedies happening again in the future.
 That's where I'm going to focus."

+"My point is I was saying 'just be careful, you don't understand'," he said.

-Mr Joyce's comments were quickly slammed on social media as well as by Labor senator Kristina Keneally, who raised them during Environment Senate Estimates.
+Joyce's comments have been slammed on social media as well as by Labor senator Kristina Keneally, who raised them during Environment Senate Estimates.

 "How does he know who they voted for and why does it matter?
 They're dead, they died in a bush fire — isn't that enough?"
 Senator Keneally said.